 Other sanction will be at the discretion of the teacher but will involve a meaningful activity e.g. loss of privileges, or loss of break time to catch up with the work.
 In such situations the teacher will remain in the classroom with the pupil.
-Any penalty must be reasonable in all the circumstances and that account must be taken of the pupil's age, any special educational needs or disability they may have, and any religious requirements affecting them.
+Any penalty must be reasonable in the circumstances and account must be taken of the pupil's age, any special educational needs or disability they may have, and any religious observance.